opennms-forge/ansible-opennms/README.md

 We are open and welcome constructive contribution.

 ## 🗺 Design principle

 * Only allow configuration of system configuration files which can't be modified from the web user interface or external API's
-* function > variation, better having one happy with Ubuntu as a base OS, than 5 unhappy with support for 5 other operating systems
+* function > variation, better having a smaller crowd with happy people using Debian/Ubuntu as a base OS, than a larger unhappy crowd with support for many other operating systems

 ## 👋 Say hello

 You are are very welcome to join us to make this repo a better place.
 You can find us in: